magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 There are known limitations of using Linear Spin Wave Theory:

-* The derivation assumes a small excitation number.
+* The derivation assumes a small magnon excitation number.
 This means the temperature should be low enough that there are not too many magnons.
-* The Hamiltonian may lead to spurious symmetry enhancement - see Gohlke (2023) :cite:`gohlke2023`
+* The Hamiltonian may lead to spurious symmetry enhancement - see Gohlke (2023) :cite:`gohlke2023`.